JackSzwergold/Writing/memories/The Time I Shoplifted Matchbox Cars from a Te-Amo Newsstand.md

 Once I crossed the street I looked behind me and started to calm down a bit when I didn’t see the store owner chasing me down the block.

 I walked a few more blocks and then pulled the car out of my pocket and looked it over a bit.
-I gotta admit I don’t rememeber exactly what model I snagged that day, but I was happy to snag it.
+I gotta admit I don’t remember exactly what model I snagged that day, but I was happy to snag it.

-It wasn’t the car as much as the principal: These new owners didn’t treat neighborhood kids as being any better than theives, so why not steal then?
+It wasn’t the car as much as the principal: These new owners didn’t treat neighborhood kids as being any better than thieves, so why not steal then?

 ***